Heath1979/Happy-Heath/README.md

 ## Strategy Plane

 The project goal was to build a simple website showcasing users experiences with local businesses with the option to have a dynamic conversation about the blog posts using the comments section.
+Usres would also be able to create their own posts to further expand site content.
 My intention is to showcase local businesses and the services they offer.
 A rating system would be added on the idea of the user being a ‘Happy Heath’ or ‘Grumpy Croasdale’.
 Where possible external links to the businesses would be added in relation to social media and business websites.

 ### Site Goals